-2. The following section is hereby substituted for section 15 of the principal Act:

-"Acts of consensual sexual penetration with certain children (statutory 15

-15. (1) A person ("A") who commits an act of sexual penetration with a child ("B") who is 12 years of age or older but under the age of 16 years is, despite the consent of B to the commission of such an act, guilty of the offence of having committed an act of consensual sexual penetration with a 20 child, unless A, at the time of the alleged commission of such an act, was-
+- 2. Section 15 of the principal Act is hereby amended by the substitution of the following section: 15 - "Acts of consensual sexual penetration with certain children (statutory rape) - 15.
+(1) A person ("A") who commits an act of sexual penetration with a child ("B") who is 12 years of age or older but under the age of 16 years is, despite the consent of B to the commission of such an act, guilty of the 20 offence of having committed an act of consensual sexual penetration with a child, unless A, at the time of the alleged commission of such an act, was-